Gallogly Family Foundation

-The fellow will be employed by the sponsoring host organization and will receive the salary and benefits of a similarly experienced employee at the organization.
-The Foundation will provide $55,000 toward the fellow’s salary per year.
-The host organization must agree to supply and fund the additional salary, if above $55,000, as well as health insurance and any fringe benefits available to full-time employees with similar experience.
-The fellow must be supervised by a licensed attorney.
-If offered a fellowship, the fellow and host organization will sign a grant agreement regarding their fellowship obligations.
+The fellow will be employed by the host organization and will receive the salary and benefits of a similarly experienced employee at the organization.
+The Foundation will provide $55,000 towards the fellow’s salary each year.
+The host organization must agree to supply and fund the additional salary, if above $55,000, as well as health insurance and fringe benefits available to full-time employees with similar experience.
+If offered a fellowship, the fellow and host organization will review and sign a grant agreement regarding their fellowship obligations.

-Eligibility: The fellowship is open to 2024 graduates of The University of Texas at Austin School of Law, The University of Colorado Law School, American University Washington College of Law and The University of Wisconsin Law School.
+Eligibility: The fellowship is open to 2024 graduates of The University of Texas at Austin School of Law, The University of Colorado Law School, American University Washington College of Law, and The University of Wisconsin Law School.
 Recent graduates of those law schools who will complete a judicial clerkship by fall 2024 are also eligible to apply.

 We are happy to answer your questions about the fellowship.
 We encourage you to contact us if you are unsure if your potential project fits within our guidelines, would like guidance on your proposal, or have any other questions about the fellowship.
 Please email us at fellowship (at)galloglyfamilyfoundation.org with any questions.